controlplaneio/simulator/README.md

 start_task 2
 </pre>

 The <code>end_task</code> command will end the task you are currently on and score you.
 This will also happen if you move onto the a new task with the <code>start_task</code> command.
-When you end a task in one of these ways, you will be scored 100 points deducted the amount of hints you have displayed for that task at a value of -10 each.
+When you end a task in one of these ways, you will be scored 100 points minus the amount of hints you have displayed for that task at a value of -10 each.
 This is customizable through the task yamls.

 ### Cleaning Up Environment